mtpradoc/Marlene_Prado_Data_Analysis_Portfolio/README.md

-# Marlene Prado - Data Analyst
+# Marlene Prado - Data Analysis Portfolio

 # 1. Introduction
 Welcome to my data analysis portfolio!
 I’m Marlene Prado, a data analyst with a passion for transforming data into actionable insights.
 With a background in IT, data engineering, and cybersecurity, I leverage my skills to solve complex problems and drive decision-making.
 My expertise includes data visualization, statistical analysis, and machine learning.